Skip to main content

 The Eurostar

 Currently only allows you to take your bike on selected trains between London and Paris, so it's best to book early to avoid disappointment.
 At the time of writing, Eurostar was working on reopening the service to other destinations in the near future, so check available routes before you start planning.
+Follow the steps on their website for reserving a spot for you and your bike.

 Once you're in France getting around with your bike can be straight forward, but again planning ahead and getting to the station early are highly recommended.

-• Intercity trains: It's best if you can dismantle your bike and carry it on in a bag no more than 130x90cm.
+It's best if you can dismantle your bike and carry it on in a bag no more than 130x90cm.
 Some of these trains require a seat reservation, whereas others do not.
 Consequently, according to the type of train, it may or may not be necessary to book, or pay, for a place for your bike.

 a wall ride in verbier bike park

-Races & events
+Races and events

-Verbier E-Bike Festival
+Verbier E-Bike festival

-Test, ride and enjoy e-biking as over 30 manufacturers put their latest equipment on show at this four day ebiking festival.
 Take part in discovery trails, some include a night in a mountain hut, plus there's gourmet tours, enduro challenges, and even a three-day tour of Mont-Blanc.
 Many of the trails are available in more categories than eMTB, where those without e-bikes can also take part.

 Verbier Bike Park Summer Launch Party